fChristenson/splitting-the-monolith/readme.md

 - You have too many developers touching the same code
 - You have a performance heavy feature that needs to scale

-We call the pain that comes from this "growth ache".
+We call the pain that comes from staying on a monolith for too long "growth ache".
 Pains can include:

 - Frequent merge conflicts